ivandapossessed/honestly.store/README.md

     Coded on html and json.
     Open honestly.worldwide website
-    And get the freshest drip for the whole fam
+    And get the freshest drip
+    For the whole family